polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-and-block-basis.md

 All of the transactions are bundled together as a series to be executed as defined in the runtime.
 You'll learn more about transaction ordering in the [Transaction Lifecycle](TODO:update-path){target=\_blank} documentation.
 The transaction root is a cryptographic digest of this series.
 This cryptographic digest serves two purposes:

-- It prevents any alterations to the series of transactions after the header has been built and distributed.
+- It prevents any alterations to the series of transactions after the header has been built and distributed
-- It enables light clients to succinctly verify that any given transaction exists in a block given only knowledge of the header.
+- It enables light clients to succinctly verify that any given transaction exists in a block given only knowledge of the header

 ## Where to Go Next